Kid-friendly homemade chocolate chip cookies are not just for kids!

-Line a room temperature baking pan with parchment paper or silicon baking mat.
+Line a room temperature baking pan with parchment paper or a silicone baking mat.

 Using a stand mixer, mix together sugars and butter until smooth.

-Add in vanilla extract and eggs in stand mixer mixing bowl.
+Add vanilla extract and eggs in a stand mixer mixing bowl.
 (Do not over mix.
 Mix just until dough is combined.)

 Add in 2 cups of large chocolate chips.

-Using cookie dough scooper scoop out dough and roll into even balls.
+Using acookie dough scooper scoop out dough and roll it

 Place on lined baking sheet.